 In deciding who to count as what, I have relied on the data in the book Canada Votes (1962) by Howard A. Scarrow which offers well-researched suggestions for sorting ambiguous MPs in early Canadian elections.

-Electoral historians generally conclude that the Canadian party system didn’t really get settled until the dawn of the 20th century.
+Electoral historians generally conclude that the modern Canadian political party system didn’t really get settled until the dawn of the 20th century.
 Prior to that, MPs were often elected with extremely ambiguous or complicated labels (“Independent Nationalist Liberal,” etc), or, just as often, no label at all.
 It’s considered all-but impossible to provide accurate or useful vote counts for Canada’s first three elections.

 The chart below begins with Canada’s eighth general election, in 1896, by which time Canada’s party system had become much stronger and clearer, and MPs who identified themselves as something outside the mainstream party system were rare enough to be noteworthy.